WELCOME | REGULAR SUBMISSION | LATE-BREAKING SUBMISSION | TOPICS

 call for Late-breaking abstracts TO eular 2023

-EULAR invites you to submit a late-breaking abstract to the Annual European Congress of Rheumatology, EULAR 2020, to take place as a virtual congress.
+EULAR invites you to submit a late-breaking abstract to the European Congress of Rheumatology, EULAR 2021, to take place as a virtual Congress.

 Clinical and scientific breakthroughs will be selected for late-breaking abstract presentations to participants of EULAR 2023, based on merit, timeliness and interest by the Scientific and Abstract Committees.
 The late-breaking research is limited to highly significant and timely findings in rheumatology that were not available by 15 January 2023 (the deadline of regular abstract submission).

 Late-breaking abstract acceptance status announcement: first week of May

 Create an account / Login to submit your late breaking abstract

 The following specific rules and regulations apply to late-breaking abstract submission: